AxelWismer/axelwismer.github.io/blog/_posts/2024-08-01-jekyll-blog.markdown

 ...
 ~~~

-Now you have your site deployed on GitHub Pages, and you can update it by pushing new changes to main.
+Your site will now be deployed on GitHub Pages.
+To update it, simply push new changes to the main branch.

 To clone the repository, use [**GitHub Desktop**](https://github.com/apps/desktop) or install [**GitHub CLI**](https://cli.github.com/) and run: